isomerpages/imda-codesg/_in-schools/0-overview.md

 <br>
 Code For Fun Enrichment Programme aims to increase students' exposure to computational thinking and making <br>

-*For primary and secondary schools*
+*For primary and secondary schools.*

 ---